NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/alicorn-hair.md

 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Activate** Cast a Spell (add 1 action)  * * *  Hair shed from an alicorn's mane glows when it comes into contact with a living creature.
-A [[Spells/Stabilize|Stabilize]] spell empowered with an _alicorn hair_ allows you to target 1 additional creature."
+description: "Hair shed from an [[alicorn]]'s mane glows when it comes into contact with a living creature. "
-powerTitle:
+powerTitle: "Empower"
 actionEconomy:
-type:
+type: "(Cast a Spell (add 1 action))"
 frequency:
 trigger:
-mechanics:
+mechanics: "A [[Stabilize]] spell empowered with an _alicorn hair_ allows you to target 1 additional creature."
 powerTitle2:
 actionEconomy2:
 type2: